stryker-mutator/stryker-js/README.md

 *William Stryker: Oh, they serve their purpose... as long as they can be controlled.*

 ## Work in progress
 This repository is a work in progress.
-As of now, stryker is not published on NPM yet.
-We also only support Jasmine tests in the browser for now.
+We only support Jasmine tests in the browser for now.
 Please create and vote on [issues](https://github.com/infosupport/stryker/issues) to help us determine the priority on features.

 ## Getting started
 Stryker is a mutation testing framework for JavaScript.
 It allows you to test your test by temporarily inserting bugs.